Recent Workshops, Interviews, Panels & Master Classes

 Eric Zinner, assistant director and Editor in Chief, NYU Press

-Interested in learning about the process of publishing a scholarly monograph with an academic press?
-Eric Zinner (editor-in-chief of American and cultural studies, media and communication, and literary studies at NYU Press) joins the Humanities Studio as part of our Humanities Toolkit series of interviews and practical workshops to help humanities scholars carry their work to a wider audience beyond campus.
+Eric Zinner (editor-in-chief of American and cultural studies, media and communication, and literary studies at NYU Press) joined the Humanities Studio as part of our Humanities Toolkit series of interviews and practical workshops to help humanities scholars carry their work to a wider audience beyond campus.
 Come!
 Hear!
 Refreshments served.